BuckyEv/Spatial-EV-seq/README.md

 # Spatial-EV-seq

+Extracellular vesicles (EVs) have emerged as promising biomarkers for monitoring both physiological homeostasis and pathological progression.
+However, current analytic methods face limitations in preserving spatial information about EVs and their intricate connections to parental and recipient cells.
+Here, we present Spatial-EV-seq, a method for in situ spatial profiling of EVs within their native microenvironmental context.
+Spatial-EV-seq uses an antibody-engineered capture interface to preserve EVs’ spatial distribution, followed by rolling circle amplification with EV surface–binding aptamers for fluorescence imaging of individual EVs.
+The method integrates ultra-sensitive EV profiling, molecular subtyping, and high-resolution spatial mapping with transcriptomics to resolve location-specific EV-cell communication networks.
+In an anti-PD-1 treated breast cancer mouse model, we uncover a spatially orchestrated immunosuppressive axis: PD-L1+ EV-enriched zones drive CD8+ T cell dysfunction, establishing immune-privileged niches, whereas PD-L1+ EV-depleted regions preserve immunocompetence and therapeutic sensitivity.
+Spatial-EV-seq offers insights into EV-mediated mechanisms and unlocks avenues for precision diagnostics and therapeutics.

+# This work

 Spatial-EV-seq provides a computational toolkit for matching **in situ sequencing / fluorescence signal maps** with **spatial transcriptomics** measurements from adjacent tissue sections, and for performing downstream spatial EV-associated analyses.
 The central task addressed by this repository is spatial co-registration: decoded in situ signals, EV/protein fluorescence signals, H&E images, DAPI images, spot coordinates, and transcriptomic profiles are brought into a shared coordinate system so that spatial molecular patterns can be compared at tissue, spot, and cell-neighborhood levels.

-(Manuscript note: the abstract supplied for preparing this repository describes **scBiopsy-seq** rather than Spatial-EV-seq.
-Before public release, please confirm whether the final manuscript abstract should replace this paragraph, or whether the repository should only describe the Spatial-EV-seq computational modules.)

 ## Overview